Contrerasv742/ece118/lab0/docs/prelab0.md

 Helper Functions:

- - Hide: Roach stays still nothing is being done.
+ - __Hide__: Roach stays still nothing is being done.
 Checks the bumpers and light detection.

- - Running: Moving forward while the light level is above threshold.
+ - __Running__: Moving forward while the light level is above threshold.

- - Bumper Avoidance: Avoid collisions while the bumpers are activated.
+ - __Bumper__ Avoidance: Avoid collisions while the bumpers are activated.

- - Event Checkers (Light and Bumper): Check for events.
+ - __Event__ Checkers (Light and Bumper): Check for events.

- - Functions for movement: Includes all the functions for specific movements: pivots, forward, left turn, etc.
+ - __Functions(For Movement)__: Includes all the functions for specific movements: pivots, forward, left turn, etc.

 # Part 8 - Hierarchical State Machine (HSM)